Johnnyboycurtis/ImageNASS/README.md

 # ImageNASS

-The following are intended as simple scripts to extract files for anyone needing to utilize the [NASS CDS Crash Viewer](https://crashviewer.nhtsa.dot.gov/LegacyCDS/Search) data sets and images for research.
+The following project intends to provide simple to use API and scripts to extract files for anyone needing to utilize the [NASS CDS Crash Viewer](https://crashviewer.nhtsa.dot.gov/LegacyCDS/Search) data sets and images for research.

-## About Crashworthiness Data System
+## About Crashworthiness Data System (CDS)

 > The Crash Investigation Sampling System (CISS) has detailed data on a nationally representative sample of thousands of passenger vehicle crashes.
 Trained Crash Technicians collect information from crash sites, vehicles, victims, and medical records.
 CISS data is used by government, industry, academia, and other stakeholders to analyze crashes and injuries.